Pornography in Asia: Singapore

 In Singapore the government agency responsible for regulating media content is the Info-communications Media Development Authority (prior to 2016 the Media Development Authority).
 It is not a crime or offence to visit pornographic websites and view their content except for downloading, which is prohibited.
 It is deemed illegal to provide and/or supply any form of pornography from within the country.
 It is also an offence to be in possession of pornographic material.
 The Yangtze Cinema, opened on 27 January 1977, which was probably the only theatre on the island to primarily screen softcore films in the city-state, also closed its doors on February 29, 2016.

 Thailand

 The 287th section of the Thai Penal Code makes it a criminal offence to produce, distribute or possess obscene materials for the purpose of trade.
-The maximum penalty is up to 3 years' imprisonment.
+The maximum penalty is up to 3 years' imprisonment or a fine not exceeding THB6,000 or both.
+Despite this, pornography is widely available in Thailand and the law remains usually unenforced with the exception of some high-profile cases.
+On November 3, 2020, The Ministry of Digital Economy and Society announced that it has banned Pornhub, along with 190 other pornographic websites.
+The ministry stated that the ban was part of the efforts to restrict access to pornography and gambling websites, which remains illegal in Thailand.
 Many types of pornography are prohibited in Thailand but law enforcement is lax and the prohibition is poorly enforced.
 Some religious minorities may possess pornography for personal use legally because possession for personal use is legal.
 Other forms of pornography such as yaoi and hentai are illegal but are common over the Internet.
 The popular Thai actor, model and singer Penpak Sirikul has been a pioneer in Thai pornography.

 Vietnam

 Production, distribution, broadcasting, transport, import and advertisement of pornography, is strictly illegal in Vietnam.
-According to legislatures, pornography harms Vietnamese standard values.
+In 1996 officials became concerned about pornographic films in the country and launched a campaign, with courts awarding fines and prison sentences.
+Pornography in Vietnam is classed as a "social evil".